Sanchita76/Healthcare-Application/README.md

 # About Project

-A complete fullstack system for a healthcare application using React,  Django, DRF, PostgreSQL, and JWT authentication.
+A complete backend system for a healthcare application using React,  Django, DRF, PostgreSQL, and JWT authentication.

 ---